-Considerations for Your New (or Renewed) Dental/Medical Office Lease
+Tips for Negotiating Your New (or Renewed) Dental or Medical Office Lease

-First, it is important to understand the lease dynamics.
+First, it is important to understand lease dynamics.
 At the thirty thousand foot level, the landlord and tenant relationship can be considered a quasi-partnership relationship.
-That is, the landlord provides the desired office space to the tenant, and the tenant provides the desired income stream to the landlord.
+The landlord provides the desired office space to the tenant, and the tenant provides the desired income stream to the landlord.
 The result is a mutually beneficial relationship that, like any relationship, requires some give-and-take between the parties to keep everyone content.
 Any good landlord understands this situation.

-COFO provides dental & medical legal services throughout Northern California.
+COFO provides comprehensive dental & medical legal services to clients throughout Northern California.